-The ZEDRA Governance Advisory Arrangement ("the GAA") was established on 6 April 2015 and has been appointed by a number of workplace personal pension providers and investment pathways providers.
-ZEDRA Governance Ltd is a specialist provider of independent governance services primarily to UK pension arrangements.
-Amongst other appointments we act as an independent trustee on several hundred trustbased pension schemes and we sit on a number of IGCs.
-We have oversight or responsibility for in excess of £120bn of pension assets.
-More information on ZEDRA Governance Ltd can be found at www.zedra.com/pension-schemes
+The ZEDRA Governance Advisory Arrangement ('the GAA') was established on 6 April 2015 and has been appointed by a number of workplace personal pension providers and investment pathways providers.
+ZEDRA is a specialist provider of independent governance services primarily to UK pension arrangements.
+Amongst other appointments we act as an independent trustee on several hundred trust-based pension schemes and we sit on a number of IGCs.
+More information on ZEDRA can be found at as www.zedra.com/GAA/

-The members of the GAA are appointed by the Board of ZEDRA Governance Ltd. The Board is satisfied that individually and collectively the members of the GAA have sufficient expertise, experience, and independence to act in the interests of relevant policyholders or pathway investors.
+The members of the ZEDRA GAA are appointed by the Board of ZEDRA Governance Ltd. The Board is satisfied that individually and collectively the members of the GAA have sufficient expertise, experience, and independence to act in the interests of relevant policyholders or pathway investors.

-The Board of ZEDRA Governance Ltd has appointed ZEDRA Governance Ltd to the GAA, including as Chair.
-All Client Directors may act as representatives of ZEDRA Governance Ltd on the GAA and Clare James currently represents ZEDRA Governance Ltd in the capacity of Chair.
-More information on each Client Director, their experience and qualifications can be found at www.zedra.com/zedra-team
+The Board of ZEDRA Governance Ltd has appointed ZEDRA Governance Ltd to the GAA.
+The majority of ZEDRA Governance Ltd's Client Directors act as representatives of ZEDRA Governance Ltd on the GAA.